 August 2019

-Russia’s intervention in Ukraine highlighted an emerging phenomenon of conflict in the “gray zone” between peace and war.
-Is limited conflict, leveraging novel tactics and technologies, an effective way to subvert deterrence—as many believe—or does it reflect deterrence success?
-While limited war is nothing new, most attention has focused on conflict with weaker, irregular actors that possess limited means.
-Gray zone conflict, by contrast, involves stronger, nation-state actors with limited ends.
-There are two reasons why capable actors might choose to employ only a subset of their capabilities.
-Actors may limit their efforts for the sake of efficiency if their objectives require only limited means.
+Russia’s intervention in Ukraine is a form of limited conflict in the “gray zone” between peace and war.
+Some wars are limited because at least one belligerent has only limited means.
+Gray zone conflict, by contrast, involves strong nation-states that have plenty of means but limited ends.
+Capable actors might employ only a subset of their capabilities for the sake of efficiency if their objectives require only limited means.
 Alternatively, voluntary limits may reflect concerns about the potential risks of escalation.
 Actions in the gray zone thus pose a discrimination problem: aggressors motivated by efficiency are more inclined to escalate if challenged, while aggressors concerned about deterrence should tend to back down.
 Indeed, if gray zone conflict is a reaction to deterrence, its scope and intensity should vary inversely with the credibility of deterrence.
 Drawing on Russian aggression, we find support for the deterrence hypothesis in qualitative and quantitative data.
-Gray zone conflict is better understood as a reflection of weakness than as an expression of strength.
+Gray zone conflict can be interpreted as a symptom of successful deterrence rather than evidence of deterrence failure.

 Word Count: 15166 (including title page and abstract)